 Date:

-Studen t Name:
+Student Name:

-Studen t ID#:
+Student ID#:

-Email i Address:--
+Email Address:

-Progra m: □Associate Degree Nursing □Practical Nursing
+Program: Associate Degree Nursing Practical Nursing

-Include e the names of the following staff that you have discussed your course status with:
+Include the names of the following staff that you have discussed your course status with:

 Instructor(s):

 Faculty Advisor:

 Program Director:

-1. Describe the circumstances that affected your success.
-Please do not include details of a personal medical condition

-2. We believe students learn from reflections on their past experiences.
-After reflecting on what led to your dismissal, please describe the actions or strategies you used to address the classroom and academic concerns that demonstrate your accountability for your learning and retaining of material.

-3. What plan of action do you have for success in the Nursing program?
-Your plan should be specific, and realistic.
-Describe actions or planning recommendations received from the program director, instructor, and/or advisor in your plan.
+- 1. Describe the circumstances that affected your success.
+The readmission committee is looking for you to take accountability for your actions, inactions, and behaviors that led to course failure.
+Use "I" statements. - 2.
+After reflecting on what led to your dismissal, please describe the actions or strategies you used to address the classroom and academic concerns that demonstrate your accountability for your learning and retaining of material. - 3.
+What plan of action do you have for success in the Nursing program?
+Your plan should be specific, and realistic. - 4.
+Describe how you could apply your strengths to be successful upon readmission.

-4. Describe how you could apply your strengths to be successful upon readmission.
-The college provides multiple resources to support student success, please identify the type of support that would be beneficial to your personal well-being and academic success.

-Submis ssion Instructions